 - Heats the water.
-When you're not running water and it's sitting in the chamber, the UV lamp heats the water up.
+When you are not running water and it is sitting in the chamber, the UV lamp heats the water up.

-- Doesn't work during a power outage.
+- Does not work during a power outage.
 A UV system requires electricity to run.

 When to use a UV purifier